Ghazal Srinivas

 Kesiraju Srinivas (born 14 October 1966), popularly known as Ghazal Srinivas, is a Ghazal singer, actor, activist, and frame drum player from Hyderabad, India.
 He holds the Guinness World Record for most languages sung.
-He did a pioneering work in Telugu Ghazals.
+He did pioneering work in Telugu Ghazals.
 He also sings Ghazals in Hindi and Urdu languages.
 He gave performances in many countries across the world.
 As part of his peace mission he traveled to war-hit countries like Afghanistan, Pakistan, Iraq, etc. to spread the non-violence movement preached by Mahatma Gandhi.
 In 2005, he started Ghazal Charitable Trust to promote Ghazals and world peace.

 Srinivas, a native of Palakol in West Godavari District, was born in Tekkali, Srikakulam district, Andhra Pradesh.
 He worked as a librarian at Bharatiya Vidya Bhavan, Bhimavaram and Sainik School, Korukonda, for a decade.
 He started singing Telugu ghazals in 1986.
 He uses a frame drum as his only accompaniment.

 Life

 Srinivas was born in Tekkali, Srikakulam district of Andhra Pradesh.
 His grandfather Kesiraju Venkata Narasimham Pantulu was a freedom fighter.
 His father Narasimharao got settled in Palakollu as part of his job.
 His mother Rathnavali is a housewife.
 He got attracted towards music right from his childhood.
 He used to sing film songs on various stages.
 Despite his interest in music, his parents initially were not very keen on pursuing a career in Music.
 In 1980, he received an award in Light music from the prestigious Tyagaraja Gana Sabha.
 After this incident, his parents realized his talent in music and sent him to Pandit Hare Ram to learn Carnatic music.
 He did BA in political science from Andhra University.
 He also completed Bachelor of Library Science from University of Madras in 1989.
 Before turning into a full time Ghazal singer, he worked as a librarian in Bharatiya Vidya Bhavan, Bhimavaram, Korukonda Sainik school.

-He is married to Surekha.
-The couple has a daughter named Samskruti.